 \section{Introduction}

-Common envelope jets supernovae (CEJSNe) are weeks to years optical transients of binary and multiple stellar systems that experience the common envelope evolution (CEE) of a neutron star (NS) or a black hole (BH) inside the envelope and then the core of a red supergiant star (RSG).
+Common envelope jets supernovae (CEJSNe) are weeks to years optical transients of binary and multiple stellar systems that experience the common envelope evolution (CEE) of a neutron star (NS) or a black hole (BH) inside the envelope and then the core of a red supergiant (RSG) star.
 As the NS/BH spirals-in inside the envelope and then inside the core of the RSG star it accretes mass with sufficiently large specific angular momentum to form an accretion disk around the NS/BH.
 The accretion disk launches powerful jets to power the CEJSN (e.g., \citealt{Gilkisetal2019, SokeretalGG2019, GrichenerSoker2019a, Schroderetal2020, GrichenerSoker2021, Hilleletal2022FB}).
-The accurate definitions are of a CEJSN event if the NS/BH does enter the core at the end of the CEE or destroys it by tidal interaction, while if the core stays intact and the powering is only due to accretion from the RSG envelope the event is termed CEJSN-impostor.
+The accurate definitions of a CEJSN event is a CEE where the NS/BH enters the core at the end of the CEE or destroys the core by tidal interaction.
+On the other hand, if the RSG core stays intact and the powering is only due to accretion from the RSG envelope the event is termed CEJSN-impostor.
 In this study we will use the term CEJSN for both cases.

 The compactness of the NS/BH enables three essential processes for a CEJSN event to take place.
 (1) The formation of an accretion disk despite the relatively small specific angular momentum of the gas that the NS/BH accretes from the inhomogeneous envelope or from the core of the RSG star (e.g., \citealt{ArmitageLivio2000, Papishetal2015, SokerGilkis2018, LopezCamaraetal2019, LopezCamaraetal2020MN}; see \citealt{Hilleletal2022FB} and \citealt{LopezCamaraetal2022MS} for further discussion and references).
 (2) An efficient neutrino-cooling close to the NS/BH that reduces the energy of the accreted mass and by that enables a very high mass accretion rate $\dot M_{\rm acc}$ (\citealt{HouckChevalier1991, Chevalier1993, Chevalier2012}).
 Jets carry the rest of the energy, and a BH can accrete part of the energy (e.g., \citealt{Pophametal1999}).
 The accretion rate in CEJSNe is $\dot M_{\rm acc} \ga 10^{-3} M_\odot \yr^{-1}$, the minimum required for an efficient neutrino cooling.
 (3) The deep potential well implies a very large amount of accretion energy per unit mass, and the possibility of relativistic jets.
 Production of energetic neutrinos in the case of a BH launching jets in the envelope \citep{GrichenerSoker2021} and r-process nucleosynthesis when a NS accretes from the core of a RSG (e.g., \citealt{GrichenerSoker2019a}) might take place in such jets.